wizardwand/photoorganiser/README.md

 This app is developed by [Shirish Patil](https://github.com/wizardwand).

-Thanks to for libarary [Drew Noakes](https://drewnoakes.com/code/exif/).
+Thanks to [Drew Noakes](https://drewnoakes.com/code/exif/) for libarary .

 Wherever possible, they have been credited in the source code and commit logs.